grzechm/DRL-continuous-control/Report.md

 In the beggining the Critic shall learn faster than the Actor to provide appropriate Q values for the Actor.

+Main weakness of the DDPG algorithm is that it is fragile in a sense of poor initial convergence.
+Also it requiers lots of hyperparameters tunning to actually achieve proper convergence.

+Eploration in the case of DDPG is provided by Actor's weights perturbation.

 ###Model architecture